 A special general meeting of a co-operative society may be convened—

-(a) the Committee for the purpose of approving annual estimates or discussing any urgent matter which in the Committee’s opinion is in the interest of the co-operative society; or
+(a) by the Committee for the purpose of approving annual estimates or discussing any urgent matter which in the Committee’s opinion is in the interest of the co-operative society; or

-(b) on receipt of a written notice for such meeting signed such number of the members of the co-operative society as may be prescribed in the rules and stating the objects and reasons for calling the meeting.
+(b) on receipt of a written notice for such meeting signed by such number of the members of the co-operative society as may be prescribed in the rules and stating the objects and reasons for calling the meeting.

-If the Committee fails to convene a meeting within fifteen days of receiving the notice under subsection (6)(b), the members demanding the meeting may themselves convene the meeting giving notice to the other
+If the Committee fails to convene a meeting within fifteen days of receiving the notice under subsection (6)(b), the members demanding the meeting may themselves convene the meeting by giving notice to the other

 members of the co-operative society, stating the objects and reasons for the meeting and the fact that the Committee has failed to convene the meeting.